Skip to main content

 This also has the fix for the ocean and index.

-To use the compiler, start "goalc.exe" and run the command (mi), don't forget the parenthesis.
+To use the compiler, start the goalc binary and run the (mi) command.
+Don't forget the parentheses.

-If everything compiles correctly.
-The end of the logs should show your level being compiled as well.
+If everything compiled correctly, the end of the logs should show your level being compiled as well.

-If an error occur; check into the log to see from which file and line and double check the part talking about that specific edit.
+If an error occurs, check into the log to see from which file and line and double check the part talking about that specific edit.

 We should now be able to start the game and load our continue-point to our custom level.

-Start the "gk.exe" to start the game and press "alt" to see the top bar and restart in debug mode.
+Start gk to start the game and press Alt to open the top bar and restart in debug mode.

 If everything was done correctly, you should have now spawned in your custom level, at the right position and with the level loaded and placed exactly where you wanted it.